MOBLAND Reaches Self Reported Market Capitalization of $104.94 Million (SYNR)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-MOBLAND was first traded on January 25th, 2022.
+MOBLAND’s launch date was January 25th, 2022.
 MOBLAND’s total supply is 900,000,000 tokens.
+The official website for MOBLAND is mob.land.
 MOBLAND’s official Twitter account is @moblandhq and its Facebook page is accessible here.
-The official website for MOBLAND is mob.land.

 $SYNR is an ERC20-based governance token for the MOB LAND.”